 New Zealand Dress Code

-Work abroad sounds like an adventure to many people.
-However, a job search in New Zealand requires more than just the obvious New Zealand resume writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in New Zealand.
+Working abroad sounds like an adventure to many people.
+However, a New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to go for jobs in New Zealand.

 Do not misjudge the impact a New Zealand dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.